Yandex Cloud

 • The target availability zone has more than one subnet.

-If the cluster hosts are placed in the ru-central1-a, ru-central1-b, and ru-central1-c availability zones, and you change the availability zones to ru-central1-a, ru-central1-b, and ru-central1-d, specify a subnet only if there are multiple subnets in the ru-central1-d zone.
-Otherwise, you do not need to specify a subnet.
+If the cluster hosts are placed in the ru-central1-a, ru-central1-b, and ru-central1-c availability zones, and you change the availability zones to ru-central1-a, ru-central1-b, and ru-central1-d, specify a subnet only if the ru-central1-d zone has multiple subnets.
+Otherwise, you do not need to specify it.

-• zone_id: New set of cluster availability zones.
-Their number must not decrease.
+• zone_id: New availability zones for the cluster.
+Their total number must not decrease.

 To move Apache Kafka® hosts to a different availability zone in an Apache Kafka® cluster version 3.6 or higher: